Judiciary of Malaysia

-Judiciary of Malaysia is largely centralised despite Malaysia's federal constitution, heavily influenced by the English common law, as well as Islamic jurisprudence.
+Judiciary of Malaysia is largely centralised despite Malaysia being a federation.
+Malaysia's judiciary is governed by Part IX of the Federal Constitution, and has jurisdiction over wide range of civil and criminal matters.
+It is also heavily influenced by the English common law, and occasionally by case law from other Commonwealth countries.

+Malaysia also has another set of state-level courts known as the Syariah Courts, which is separate from the aforementioned secular judiciary and operate according to Islamic jurisprudence, but with limited jurisdiction.

 Current system

 There are generally two types of trials, criminal and civil.
 The hierarchy of courts begins from the Magistrates' Court, Sessions Court, High Court, Court of Appeal, and finally, the Federal Court.
 The jurisdiction of the courts in civil or criminal matters are contained in the Subordinate Courts Act 1948 and the Courts of Judicature Act 1964.
-Article 121 of the Constitution provides for two High Courts of co-ordinate jurisdiction, the High Court in Malaya, and the High Court in Sabah and Sarawak.
+Article 121 of the Constitution provides for two High Courts of co-ordinate jurisdiction, the High Court in Malaya, and the High Court in Sabah and Sarawak (and High Court in Singapore between 1963 to 1965 when Singapore is part of Malaysia).
 Thus this creates two separate local jurisdiction of the courts – for Peninsular Malaysia and for East Malaysia.

 The highest position in the judiciary of Malaysia is the Chief Justice of the Federal Court of Malaysia (also known as the Chief Justice of Malaysia), followed by the President of the Court of Appeal, the Chief Judge of Malaya, and the Chief Judge of Sabah and Sarawak.
 The superior courts are the High Court, Court of Appeal, and the Federal Court, while the Magistrates' Courts and the Sessions Courts are classified as subordinate courts.

-The current Chief Justice of the Federal Court effective 2 May 2019 is Yang Amat Arif Tun Tengku Maimun Tuan Mat, the President of the Court of Appeal is Dato' Rohana Yusuf, and the Chief Judge of Malaya is Tan Sri Dato' Sri Azahar Mohamed.
-The current Chief Judge of Sabah and Sarawak is Dato’ Abdul Rahman bin Sebli.
+The current Chief Justice of the Federal Court effective 28 July 2025 is Yang Amat Arif Datuk Seri Utama Wan Ahmad Farid Wan Salleh, the President of the Court of Appeal is Dato' Abu Bakar Jais, and the Chief Judge of Malaya is Tan Sri Dato' Sri Hasnah Mohammed Hashim.
+The current Chief Judge of Sabah and Sarawak is Dato’ Azizah Haji Nawawi.

 Since 2003, the two highest courts of the country, namely the Federal Court and the Court of Appeal, have been located at the Palace of Justice, Putrajaya.